sapegin/sapegin.me/src/content/blog/avoid-reassigning-variables.md

 On top of that, a new value is reassigned to a function parameter, which is known as _function parameter shadowing_.
 I think it’s no different from regular reassignment since it only affects the value inside the function, so I’ll treat it the same way.

 **Info:** [Variable shadowing](https://en.wikipedia.org/wiki/Variable_shadowing) happens when we define a variable with the same name that already exists in a larger scope.
 For example, we define a `text` variable inside a function, but there’s already a module-level `text` variable.
-Shadowing makes it hard to know which variable we’re looking at any given moment.
+Shadowing makes it hard to know which variable we’re working with at any given moment.
+**Info:**
+**Info:** Function parameter shadowing is similar, but happens when we reassign a function parameter.

 Such cases are the easiest to fix: we need to use separate variables for each value: